codingMustache/codingMustache/README.md

 ## Joke of the Day

-Doctor: Do you want to hear the good news or the bad news?
-Patient: Good news please.
-Doctor: we're naming a disease after you.
+A woman is on trial for beating her husband to death with his guitar collection.
+Judge says, ‘First offender?’
+She says, ‘No, first a Gibson!
+Then a Fender!’

 ## Daily Trivia

-Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
+While Apple was formed in California, in which western state was Microsoft founded?
- 1. Heartbleed
+ 1. Washington
- 2. Corrupted Blood
+ 2. Colorado
- 3. Shellshock
+ 3. Arizona
- 4. Shellscript
+ 4. New Mexico

 <details>
   <summary>Answer</summary>
-  Heartbleed
+  New Mexico
 </details>